aristanetworks/anta/docs/contribution.md

                     "result": AntaTestStatus.FAILURE,
                     # If the atomic result returns messages, it needs to be expected otherwise test will fail.
                     # The expected message can be a substring of the actual message.
+                    # The messages must be defined in the same order.
                     "messages": ["Unreachable Destination 10.0.0.11 from 10.0.0.5 in VRF default"], },
                 {